lmanul/whylinuxisbetter/_posts/2017-01-01-free_games.md

 ---
 lang: en
-title: Play hundreds of games for free
+title: "Play hundreds of games for free"
 ---

 Hundreds of games are released under a free (as in "free beer" and as in "free speech") license: 2D, 3D, puzzles, war games, online multiplayer games, you name it!
 Here are a few examples (the full list would be endless) :